RCG Home Rescue Team

 Subject-To & Creative Financing

-Best for: Little/no equity but need out, avoiding foreclosure on credit
+Best for: Little or no equity but need out, avoiding foreclosure on credit

 Short Sale Specialists